 Regardless of temperature, tires lose between 1 to 2 pounds per square inch (psi) per month.
 In addition, for every 10-degree Fahrenheit (12.2-degree Celsius) drop in temperature, a tire will lose another pound of pressure.
 So a tire left unchecked from the time it was filled to 35 psi on an 80-degree (26.7-degree Celsius) day in May is down by 12 psi on a 30-degree (-1.1-degree Celsius) day in November.
 That under-inflation will affect fuel economy and wet traction, and also increase tire wear.

-For lots more information about tire buying tips, follow the links on the next page.
+For lots more information about tire buying tips, follow the links below.